Kabir-App-Developer147/LexAI/README.md

 ## Why
 Most AI tools are expensive and cloud-based.
-A small doctor, CA, or business owner in India shouldn't need a subscription to use AI on their own files.
+A small doctor, CA, or business owner in India shouldn't need a subscription to use AI on their own files

-~Claude
+Made With Claude and GeminiCLI